BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.Jenkins/Documentation/DevOps Guidelines.md

 ## Dotnet Core ConfigurationRoot

-Configuration is handeled by creating a Configuration root object.
+Configuration is handled by creating a Configuration root object.
 ToDo: Insert link to MS documentation.

 ```Plantuml
 @startStandardConfigurationRoot